WCLOP/WCLOP.github.io/content/index.md

 This workshop addresses the critical problem of category-level object pose estimation and its applications within complex robotic manipulation scenarios.
 Pose estimation, a fundamental challenge in both 3D computer vision and robotics perception, involves accurately determining an object's complete 6-degree-of-freedom (6DoF) pose, comprising its 3D rotation and translation.
 Our workshop specifically focuses on advancing category-level pose estimation methods under realistic and demanding robotic manipulation settings, particularly emphasizing articulated objects, dynamic environments with potential human-object interactions, and objects subject to severe occlusions and partial visibility.

-### Benchmarks
+### WCLOP 2025 Challenge

-To facilitate rigorous evaluation and stimulate innovation, the workshop will include two benchmarks as the following.
+To facilitate rigorous evaluation and stimulate innovation, we organize the **WCLOP 2025 Challenge** with two complementary phases that address category-level object pose estimation in complex real-world scenarios.
+Unlike traditional instance-level methods that require known object meshes or reference images, our challenge addresses the more practical scenario where only object category information is available.

-#### Category-Level Pose Estimation in Complex Real-World Scenarios
+#### Phase 1: Category-Level Pose Estimation in Complex Real-World Scenarios

-This track aims to benchmark current methods of category-level pose estimation using diverse, challenging datasets representative of real-world robotics scenarios.
-Participants will be encouraged to develop robust, generalizable, and computationally efficient algorithms.
-We will utilize existing large-scale benchmark datasets, such as PACE and Omni6DPose, together with our another curated dataset specifically collected for real-world robotic manipulation scenarios with UR-5, including articulated objects, dynamic object-camera interactions, within-hand manipulation scenarios, and complex occlusions.
+This phase aims to benchmark current methods of category-level pose estimation using diverse, challenging datasets representative of real-world robotics scenarios.
+Participants will be encouraged to develop robust, generalizable, and computationally efficient algorithms using the **Omni6DPose** and **PACE** datasets.
+These datasets provide diverse object categories, challenging occlusion scenarios, articulated objects, dynamic object-camera interactions, within-hand manipulation scenarios, and realistic lighting conditions that push the boundaries of current pose estimation methods for robotic manipulation applications.

-#### Pose Estimation Evaluation Through Downstream Robotic Manipulation Tasks
+#### Phase 2: Pose Estimation Evaluation Through Downstream Robotic Manipulation Tasks

-The second track assesses the practical efficacy of pose estimation methods by integrating them directly into downstream robotic manipulation tasks.
+The second phase assesses the practical efficacy of pose estimation methods by integrating them directly into downstream robotic manipulation tasks.
 The 6DoF pose has been established as a reliable and invariant representation, significantly bridging the simulation-to-real-world transfer gap.
-In this challenge, we will employ the ManiSkill simulation environment, featuring tasks such as opening microwaves, drawer manipulation, pick-and-place operations, in-hand rotation, and water pouring.
-Participants will be provided with an oracle manipulation policy pre-trained using ground-truth 6DoF poses, achieving near-perfect performance.
-Competing methods will supply pose estimation inputs to this policy, and their performance will be directly measured through manipulation task success rates.
-Thus, higher accuracy in pose estimation is directly correlated with increased task success.
-We will also compare their inference speed as real-time performance is often a requirement for robotic manipulation.
+We will employ the ManiSkill simulation environment, featuring tasks such as opening microwaves, drawer manipulation, pick-and-place operations, in-hand rotation, and water pouring.
+Participants will use their Phase 1 trained models on Phase 2's test data, and their performance will be directly measured through manipulation task success rates.

+**Phase 2 test data will be released in August.** The setting details will be announced then.

+#### Challenge Timeline

+- **Training Data Release:** Available at launch
+- **Phase 1 Submission Deadline:** September 15, 2025 (11:59 PM PST)
+- **Phase 2 Test Data Release:** August 2025
+- **Phase 2 Submission Deadline:** TBD
+- **Results Announcement:** WCLOP 2025 Workshop at ICCV 2025
+- **Awards Presentation:** WCLOP 2025 Workshop at ICCV 2025

+**Challenge Details:** For complete challenge information, submission guidelines, and participation details, please visit our [Challenge Portal](https://www.codabench.org/competitions/9742/)

 ### Workshop Objectives